tkgregory/gradle-pandoc-plugin/README.md

 }
 ```

-Currently, the supported document formats are:
+The currently supported document formats are:
 * epub
 * pdf